barbaradenney/portfolio/content/posts/design-system-series-part4-driving-team-adoption-strategies.md

 ## Takeaway

-Adoption doesn’t happen because a system exists—it happens because people advocate for it, simplify it, and lead by example.
+Adoption doesn't happen because a system exists.
+It happens because people advocate for it, simplify it, and lead by example.
 Starting small and keeping the momentum going are key.

 ---